hisunnymay/community/docs/reference/annotations/confirmation.md

 ::: story

 Bot: Your shopping cart has 1 pizza, 2 cokes.
 Total amount is: $15.
-Con you confirm these are what you want to order?
+Can you confirm these are what you want to order?

 User: No.